top of page

 The levels of thyroid hormone in your body are regulated by a complex feedback loop involving the hypothalamus and pituitary glands which detect the levels of thyroid and related stimulating hormones in the body and adjust accordingly.
 A simple analogy to help understand how this works is that the thyroid hormone is like heat – the pituitary is the thermostat that switches off when the heat gets too high – and the hypothalamus is like the person who controls the heater itself.
 Of course, thyroid physiology is far more complicated than this, but for our purpose it is enough to understand that there are numerous steps involved.

-There are several problems that can occur with the thyroid gland.
+There are several problems that can occur with the thyroid gland

 Autoimmune disease is an immune system issue where body interprets the thyroid gland as a threat and produces antibodies that target thyroid cells and destroy it.
 The prevalence of thyroid autoimmune disease is increasing western countries.
-These disorders include Graves’ Disease which results in an over-active or hyperthyroid gland, and Hashimoto’s Disease which causes an underactive or hypothyroid gland.
-Underactive thyroid affects more women, and is the most common type of thyroid disorder.

 A third possible situation is known as sub-clinical hypothyroid.
 This is when blood tests appear normal, but symptoms of underactive thyroid are present, and this may be attributed to the thyroid hormone not being active enough at the tissue level (2)